OzLocke/learn_python-games_of_chance/README.md

 ---------

 The Coin Toss game takes a pot (the amount the player bets) as an integer and a call as either heads or tails.
+The game then calculates the result of the coin toss.
+If the player correctly guessed the result, they win, adding the value of the pot to their wallet.
+Otherwise they lose, subtracting the value of the pot from their wallet.

 1. The two possible call values are asigned to a list called **outcomes** so that we can (using *list*.index) view the call as